AlbertBaubleDeem/joplin-plugin-google-docs/plugin/README.md

 - Tools → Command palette (Ctrl+P)
 - Run: "Google Docs Sync: Poll Once (log-only)"
 - View logs in Help → Toggle Developer Tools

+## Auto Pair (appProperties-only mapping)

+- Configure a Drive folder by setting `GOOGLE_SYNC_FOLDER_ID` in `.env` next to the installed plugin.
+- In Joplin: Tools → Command palette → "Google Docs Sync: Auto Pair Folder".
+- Behavior:
+  - For each Google Doc in the folder:
+    - If it has `appProperties.joplinNoteId`, ensure a local mapping for that note→file.
+    - If it has no `joplinNoteId`, create a new note (in the current note's notebook if one is selected, otherwise the first notebook), bind it, and write `joplinNoteId` back to Drive appProperties.
+  - No title matching is used; mapping is Drive appProperties + local mapping.json.

 ## Dev deploy (WSL → Windows profile)